Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsubsection{Add Soft Dependencies}

 Unlike PIBT, MD-PIBT requires \emph{soft} dependencies.
 Lines 6-7 add soft dependencies $a_k \dashrightarrow a_i$ for all \emph{planned} agents $a_i$ (i.e., $a_i$ has a tentative path $a_i.\pi$) whose safe paths collide with $\pi'$.
-For example, in \Cref{fig:main-md-pibt}(4), agent $a_D$ is planning and $a_D.\pi$ overlaps with $a_C.\tau$ \textit{after} $a_C$ has a tentative path $a_C.\pi$.
-Later, it might be possible that $a_C.\pi$ becomes infeasible.
-This could occur if $a_C$'s hard dependency descendants fail.
-If that occurs, $a_C$ would need to replan.
+For example, in \Cref{fig:main-md-pibt}(4), $a_D$ is planning and $a_D.\pi$ collides with $a_C.\tau$ \textit{after} $a_C$ has a tentative path $a_C.\pi$.
+Later, if $a_C$'s hard dependency descendants fail, $a_C$ might need to replan.
 Now, when $a_C$ replans, $a_D.\pi$ collides with $a_C.\tau$, resulting in a hard dependency $a_D \rightarrow a_C$, according to \Cref{def:hard-agent-dependency}.
 To account for this possibility, we need soft dependency edges in \Cref{def:soft-agent-dependency} and convert them to hard ones when necessary.